Skip to main content

 Writers, programmers, designers, and other creative professionals often need extended uninterrupted time to do their best work.
 A 6 hours and 35 minutes block provides the sustained focus necessary for writing long-form content, designing complex systems, composing music, or developing software features from start to finish.

-Exam Simulation and 6 hours and 35 minutes Test Practice
+Portfolio Building and Skill Showcasing in 6 hours and 35 minutes

-Marathon Study Sessions with a 6 hours and 35 minutes Timer
+Movie and Documentary Viewing with 6 hours and 35 minutes Timers

 Frequently Asked Questions